Yarraville

 What are some of the major infrastructure and planning changes likely to influence the Yarraville SA2?

-Key infrastructure and planning changes likely to influence the Yarraville SA2 include: Bradmill Yarraville (Construction); 295 Whitehall Street Heritage Redevelopment (Under Assessment); Stockland Haven (Construction); Yarraville Green (Approved); and The Fabric Estate (Construction).
+Key infrastructure and planning changes likely to influence the Yarraville SA2 include: Bradmill Yarraville (Construction); 295 Whitehall Street Heritage Redevelopment (Under Assessment); Stockland Haven (Construction); The Fabric Estate (Construction); and Yarraville Green (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Yarraville SA2?

-Infrastructure development impacting the Yarraville SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Precincts & Urban Renewal, among others.
+Infrastructure development impacting the Yarraville SA2 spans multiple sectors including Communities, Precincts & Urban Renewal, Residential Development, and Health & Medical, among others.

 What is the scale of infrastructure investment impacting the Yarraville SA2?